Makhana in Pregnancy – Benefits & Side Effects

 1. Treat Insomnia

 Makhana seeds are great for treating insomnia.
 Insomnia may be caused due to a variety of reasons like changing patterns in hormones, stress and food habits.
-Having makhana seeds can help treat insomnia to an extent because of the presence of isoquinoline alkaloids in them, which cause a calming effect and induce sleep.
-The antioxidants and vitamins present will regulate the body’s functioning in such a way that a person feels asleep when it is their regular bedtime.
+Having makhana for pregnancy can help treat insomnia to an extent because of the presence of isoquinoline alkaloids in it, which cause a calming effect and induce sleep.
+The antioxidants and vitamins present will regulate the body’s functioning in such a way that a person feels asleep when it is their regular bedtime (2).

 2. Prevent Diarrhoea

+This is an important fox nuts benefit in pregnancy.
 Diarrhoea is another problem that can be easily countered with the help of lotus seeds.
-A lot of women face issues because of changes in hormonal balance.
-This includes diarrhoea as well, and lotus seeds are said to be a great remedy for the same.
-Lotus seeds can increase the strength of your digestive system and ensure that food is digested properly during this phase.
-Eating a few lotus seeds each day during the early stages of pregnancy will help in avoiding diarrhoea and other digestion related issues.
+A lot of women face issues because of changes in their hormonal balance.
+This includes diarrhoea as well, and lotus seeds are said to be a great remedy for the same (3).
+Lotus seeds are good for pregnancy and can increase the strength of your digestive system and ensure that food is digested properly during this phase.
+Eating a few lotus seeds each day during the early stages of pregnancy will help in avoiding diarrhoea and other digestion-related issues.

 3. Blood Pressure Control